 The merits of this move are highly debatable or perhaps too extreme, but the entrepreneur’s willingness to take a significant risk is apparent.
 Making significant inroads to new, untested markets or considering an unusual merger are also signs of healthy risk-taking.

-- Determination: Most self-made billionaires have had their first business venture before or during their twenties.
+Most self-made billionaires have had their first business venture before or during their twenties.
 Before making millions, some have already accrued a string of failures.
-Without grit and determination, the sting and stigma of failure can completely dissuade people to abandon their dreams and look for meaning elsewhere.
+Without grit and determination, the sting and stigma of failure can completely dissuade people from abandoning their dreams and looking for meaning elsewhere.
 In contrast, great entrepreneurs doggedly persist until they have achieved their goals.

-- Passion: None of the self-made billionaires on the Forbes list were lukewarm in their excitement and commitment to the things they chose to spend their time on.
+None of the self-made billionaires studied were lukewarm in their excitement and commitment to the things they chose to spend their time on.
 Irish-born brothers John and Patrick Collison became billionaires in November 2016 when fresh investments hiked the value of their online payment startup Stripe at $9.2 billion.